Alexander Achinioti-Jönsson

-Alexander Börje Achinioti-Jönsson (born 17 April 1996) is a Swedish footballer who plays for Canadian club Forge FC as a midfielder and centerback.
+Alexander Börje Achinioti-Jönsson (born 17 April 1996) is a Swedish footballer who plays for as a midfielder and centerback for Norwegian 1. divisjon club Raufoss IL.

 Club career

 Helsingborgs IF

 On 1 May 2014, Achinioti-Jönsson made his professional debut for Helsingborgs IF as an injury-time substitute in a Swedish Cup match against Malmö FF.
 Four days later on 5 May, he made his league debut as a 27th-minute substitute against AIK.

 In 2015, during a U21 match against IFK Göteborg, Achinioti-Jönsson was hospitalized due to a high heart rate.
 Shortly after being released from hospital, he suffered a concussion which kept him sidelined for two months.
 After returning to training, he had another heart episode during a workout which sent him to the hospital once again.
 On this occasion, he was not cleared to return to training until the end of the season, when doctors finally determined that his heartrate issues were benign.
 As a result of these health issues, Achinioti-Jönsson missed out on a large amount of training and was only able to make one first-team appearance all season.

 In 2016, Achinioti-Jönsson made 14 league appearances for Helsingborg, including five starts.

 In 2017, after Helsingborg was relegated, Achinioti-Jönsson made 15 league appearances, including 12 starts.